 Steps to Becoming a Paideia Fellowship Teacher/Intern:

-- Determine if this is a possible fit for you as a teacher.
+- Determine if this is a possible fit for you as an intern or teacher.
 Read through our program information as well as our core values.

-3. If selected, Interview via Video Conference with Program Director and lead teacher.
+3. Interview via Video Conference with the Program Director and an Academy teacher if selected.
 We will reach out to you to schedule an interview.

-4. If hired, Complete PFHA teacher training in July.
+4. If hired, teachers complete PFHA teacher training in July.
+Interns begin upon approval.